 Dr. Ali Jasemi is a developmental psychologist and university lecturer whose work explores how human development meets the modern world, from learning and wellbeing to the psychology of the information age.

 Dr. Ali Jasemi is a developmental psychologist and university lecturer based in Toronto.
 He holds a PhD in Developmental Psychology from Wilfrid Laurier University and is Instructor of Record at several Canadian post-secondary institutions.
 His peer-reviewed research examines social development, psychological wellbeing, and human learning across diverse populations.
-His public writing on the psychology of the modern world has been published in The Conversation and republished internationally, including by The Independent.
+His public writing in The Conversation — on news avoidance and the "social clock" — has been syndicated worldwide and taken him on air from CBC to Australia's ABC.

 Dr. Ali Jasemi is a developmental psychologist and university lecturer whose work sits at the intersection of human development, learning, and psychological wellbeing.
 He holds a PhD in Developmental Psychology from Wilfrid Laurier University and is Instructor of Record at several Canadian post-secondary institutions, where he teaches across developmental, social, and applied psychology.
 His peer-reviewed research has appeared in journals including Frontiers in Communication and the International Journal of Bilingualism, with a forthcoming book chapter from Routledge.
 He has held research and leadership roles spanning academic, clinical, and community settings, and is a Co-Principal Investigator on a SSHRC-funded project.
-His public writing translates behavioural science for a general audience; his recent feature on news avoidance was republished internationally, including by The Independent, Newsweek, and MSN.
+His public writing translates behavioural science for a general audience: his features in The Conversation on news avoidance and on the "social clock" have been syndicated internationally — including by The Independent, Newsweek, and MSN — and led to interviews across Canadian national radio and Australia's ABC Radio Melbourne.